agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 ## Documentation

 Maintaining good documentation can be a painstaking task, but poor documentation leads to frustration and makes the project less appealing to users.
-Fortunately, writing documentation for Shoelace is fast and easy!
+Fortunately, writing documentation for Adeliom WebComponents is fast and easy!

-Most of Shoelace's technical documentation is generated with JSDoc comments and TypeScript metadata from the source code.
+Most of Adeliom WebComponents's technical documentation is generated with JSDoc comments and TypeScript metadata from the source code.
 Every property, method, event, etc. is documented this way.
 In-code comments encourage contributors to keep the documentation up to date as changes occur so the docs are less likely to become stale.
-Refer to an existing component to see how JSDoc comments are used in Shoelace.
+Refer to an existing component to see how JSDoc comments are used in Adeliom WebComponents.

 Instructions, code examples, and interactive demos are hand-curated to give users the best possible experience.
 Typically, the most relevant information is shown first and less common examples are shown towards the bottom.
 Edge cases and gotchas should be called out in context with tips or warnings.